 The EIS shall explain any extrapolation, interpolation or other manipulation applied to the baseline data used to describe environmental conditions in the study area.
 Any information gaps from a lack of previous research or practice shall be described indicating information that is not available or existing data that cannot accurately represent environmental conditions in the study area over four seasons.
-Previous research should be relevant both temporally and spatially.
-If data gaps remain, the EIS shall describe its efforts to resolve the data gaps, including any direct consultation with governments, non-government organizations, the public and others.
+Previous research shall be relevant both temporally and spatially.
+If data gaps remain, the EIS shall describe its efforts to resolve the data gaps, including any direct consultation with governments, potentially affected Indigenous Governments and Organizations, non-government organizations, the public and others.